Planning & Development Resource Company

 We use our vast knowledge of city planning practices, codes, ordinances, and municipal administrative processes to assist real estate developers and builders who are turning community plans into reality.

-Zoning & Land Use Analysis
+Zoning & Land Use Research & Analysis

 Permit Expediting & Management